 The composer must decide which hotel arrangement they want: a shared room with one other participant, or a single room.
-The corresponding prices are listed on the main page.
+The corresponding prices are listed on the enrollment form on our homepage.
 A single room

-Tuition covers the composer's hotel stay for a check-in on July 2, 2021 and a check-out on July 29, 2021.
-If the composer needs additional nights in the hotel before or after the program, they can arrange this in advance with the staff of the Film Scoring Summer Program and pay in cash upon arrival.
+Tuition covers the composer's hotel stay for a check-in on July 1, 2022 and a check-out on July 28, 2022.
+If the composer needs additional nights in the hotel before or after the program, they can arrange this in advance with the staff of the Film Scoring Summer Program and pay at the hotel desk.
 Composers will receive our discounted rate in the Cherno More Hotel if they need additional nights outside of the included dates.

 Can I conduct my own music on the recording sessions?

-The answer to this question is determined on an individual basis with our Executive Director and conductor, Derek Gleeson.
+The answer to this question is determined on an individual basis with the Film Scoring Summer Program faculty.

 If you would like to have the opportunity to conduct your own music, you should inquire about this option.
 You may be asked to provide examples of your conducting work in the past.

 Keep in mind - many composers who are also conductors in the film music industry still opt to stay in the booth for their session and let someone else conduct their music.
-It is not possible to hear all of the details you need to hear while you're in the live room, and you may rather stay in the booth with the recording engineer and score supervisor to ensure you get exactly what you're looking for in terms of a performance!
+It is not possible to hear all of the details you need to hear while you're in the live room, and you may rather stay in the booth with the recording engineer and score supervisor to ensure you get everything out of the performance that you need.

 What about the 6 university credits?